binartist/claim-collector/README.md

 (Not published yet)

 ## Usage
-  1. After installation, the icon of this webextension will show in browser menu.
-Click it to see the popup (refer to the screenshot as following).
+  1. Click the icon in browser menu as the following screenshot shows.
   ![screenshot](https://github.com/binartist/claim-gatherer-webextension/blob/master/screenshot.png)
   2. Make sure to enter correct intranet id and password in the two input fields.
   3. A background task will deliver claim report to server automatically once you finhished **step 2**.
 But aslo you can do it manually by clicking *Deliver* button.